-- Some funds are required by state law and by bond covenants. - The District establishes other funds to control and manage money for particular purposes (like repaying debt, and its capital projects funds) or to show that it is properly using certain revenues (like school lunch).
+- Some funds are required by state law and by bond covenants. - The District establishes other funds to control and manage money for particular purposes (like repaying debt, and its capital projects funds) or to show that it is properly using certain revenues (like school lunch and student activities).

-The District has two kinds of funds.
+The District has one type of fund.

-- Governmental funds Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
+• Governmental funds - Most of the District's basic services are included in governmental funds, which generally focus on (1) how cash and other financial assets that can readily be converted to cash flow in and out and (2) the balances left at year-end that are available for spending.
 Consequently, the governmental funds statements provide a detailed short-term view that helps you determine whether there are more or fewer financial resources that can be spent in the near future to finance the District's programs.
-Because this information does not encompass the additional long-term focus of the District-wide statements, we provide additional information with the governmental funds statements that explain the relationship (or differences) between them. - Fiduciary funds The District is the trustee, or fiduciary, for assets that belong to others, such as the scholarship fund and the student activities funds.
-The District is responsible for ensuring that the assets reported in these funds are used only for their intended purposes and by those to whom the assets belong.
-We exclude these activities from the District-wide financial statements because the District cannot use these assets to finance its operations.
+Because this information does not encompass the additional long-term focus of the District-wide statements, we provide additional information with the governmental funds statements that explain the relationship (or differences) between them.